bregman-arie/devops-exercises/topics/kubernetes/README.md

 <summary>What are the possible Pod phases?</summary><br><b>

   * Running - The Pod bound to a node and at least one container is running
-  * Failed - At least one container in the Pod terminated with a failure
+  * Failed/Error - At least one container in the Pod terminated with a failure
   * Succeeded - Every container in the Pod terminated with success
   * Unknown - Pod's state could not be obtained
   * Pending - Containers are not yet running (Perhaps images are still being downloaded or the pod wasn't scheduled yet)